-- Evaluation Procedures 100% of the grade will be based upon the quality of the final paper. - 2. ePortfolio Requirements None - 3.
-Other Policies and/or Procedures - a.
-After the initial class meeting, the student and primary advisor set deadlines and make appointments to review student progress.
-It is the student's responsibility to submit a bibliography and rough drafts in time for adequate review and revision.
-A suggested timetable is in the course calendar. - b.
-The topic and area of need chosen should reflect the following: - (1) the areas of interest to the student and approval of the advisor. - (2) some original data obtained from interviews or questionnaires. - (3) future plans for ministry and vocation and how this paper will be of use in these areas. - (4) a Christian philosophy in relation to this information. - c.
+- b.
+The topic and area of need chosen should reflect the following: - (1) the areas of interest to the student and approval of the advisor - (2) some original data obtained from interviews or questionnaires - (3) future plans for ministry and vocation and how this paper will be of use in these areas - (4) a Christian philosophy in relation to this information - c.
 There is considerable latitude as to the length and format of the final paper.
 The important considerations are clarity, organization, and a thorough treatment of the problems.
-In general, the paper should be 25 to 40 pages in length, excluding references and title pages.
-Unless the unusual nature of the project chosen dictates otherwise, the paper should be formatted according to the Publication Manual of the American Psychological Association.
-Matters of length and format should be dealt with in conference with the student's primary advisor. - d.
+In general, the paper should be 25 to 40 pages in length, excluding references and title page.
+Unless the unusual nature of the project chosen dictates otherwise, the paper should be formatted according to the APA Publication Manual.
+Matters of length and format should be dealt with in conference with the primary advisor. - d.
 The content of the paper will vary with the areas of concentration and the specific needs addressed but should cover the areas given in the following checklist.
 The student should also be prepared to address the Christian perspective, both in the body of the paper and in the oral defense.